 Carina Montoya

-Carina Montoya (she/her) received a B.S. in Psychology and a B.A. in Religious Studies from Arizona State University in 2017 and completed her Master of Social Work with a specialization in Public Child Welfare from Arizona State University in 2019.
-Carina worked for the Department of Child Safety as a Strength Specialist providing specialized case management to identified survivors of child sexual exploitation within the child welfare system.
-As a licensed social worker, Carina provided trauma-informed care as an adolescent trauma and equine therapist in a community-based agency.
-In this most recent role, Carina worked as a clinician in a specialized program providing therapeutic services to adolescents involved in child sex trafficking and exploitation.
-Carina's research interests include sex trafficking and exploitation, comprehensive sex education, violence prevention, expansion of trauma-informed services to gender-expansive and LGBTQIA+ identities, and alternative trauma treatment modalities.
+Carina Montoya (she/they) received a B.S. in Psychology and a B.A. in Religious Studies from Arizona State University in 2017 and completed her Master of Social Work with a specialization in Public Child Welfare from Arizona State University in 2019.
+Carina worked for three years in public child welfare, in their final role providing specialized case management to identified survivors of child sexual exploitation.
+As a licensed social worker in Arizona, Carina provided trauma-informed care as an adolescent trauma and equine therapist in a community-based agency, providing specialized care to identified trafficking survivors or adolescents at-risk of exploitation.
+Currently as a licensed social worker in Ohio, Carina works as a therapist providing services primarily to trauma survivors and to queer and neurodivergent individuals.
+Carina's research interests include sexual abuse intervention and prevention; effective trauma treatments regarding sexual violence; expansion of trauma-informed services to gender-expansive and LGBTQIA+ identities; gender and sexuality identity and development; and adolescent well-being.